610 Credit Score: Understanding Its Impact and How to Improve It

 5. New Credit Applications

-Opening multiple new credit accounts within a short period can raise concerns among lenders and potentially lower your credit score.
+Opening several new credit accounts over a short period may cause lenders questions and perhaps damage your credit score.

 6. Negative Information